Our Favourite Barcelona Restaurants

 While other Spanish regions are better known for tapas (Madrid, San Sebastian and Andalucia all come to mind), below are a few of my favourite spots in Barcelona.

 Situated within the W hotel, this restaurant is among chef Carles Abellan’s portfolio of tapas bars and restaurants in town.
 Tapas 24, another of Abellan’s creations, is another spot worth trying and doesn’t require a reservation.

 A fantastic small restaurant and tapas bar located on one of the smaller squares in the centre of the city.

 Eat at the bar or if you are a group of four or more you can make a reservation for a table in the back.
 Pep, the owner, is often there.

 This place often draws a crowd so make a reservation if you have a group, otherwise arrive at the beginning of meal times!

 A true classic for Barcelona locals, this relaxed spot offers a great view from of the city from Tibidabo.

-Enjoy the best truffles in town at this true Barcelona classic, pictured above.
+Enjoy the best truffles in town at this true Barcelona classic.